Ptyg/FileWordFinder/README.md

 ## Source of ideas

+I was training in OOP and needed an idea for some project that might be useful.
+And to make it more interesting, I added one condition - use all pillars of the OOP.

-My problem was that I needed to find a word in a text file and object where the word in it in xml file, but I was too lazy to open each file and search with ctrl+f.
-So I made this program that allows you to view each file in a directory and show which file the word is in, the file path and line number.
+So, while I was studying OOP, I needed to find one word in a text file that was among a thousand others and I was too lazy to search for it.
+From that moment I had an idea for a project that would allow me to search conveniently.
+And after that, i decided to add functionality in searching objects in xml files.

 ## Functionality